Holiday Reading – 5 Books to help you get a board seat

 Finding board opportunities and gaining a board seat takes time, perseverance and a regular commitment to the process.
 And it is a process; no one is going to tap you on the shoulder and offer you your dream board role.

 I am a huge fan of frameworks and manageable systems to get things done and achieve your goals.
-My entire Board Appointment Program and How to Unlock Hidden Board Roles training is based on breaking the entire process of gaining a board seat into a manageable, actionable framework.
+My entire Board Appointment Program and How to Unlock Hidden Board Roles training is based on breaking the process of gaining a board seat into a manageable, actionable framework.
 Adding GTD methodology to your daily professional and personal life will make you more productive and able to allocate time to get a board seat.
 It will manage multiple projects simultaneously with fewer distractions and greater clarity and focus.

 At the end of the day, even if you are still unsuccessful in gaining a board seat, the organizational, time-management and cognitive thinking skills you will have developed by practising GTD will make you far more productive, creative and a better decision-maker.